zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 **4.2 Calculation of Effective α in Hybrid and Multiscale Systems: Example with Biological Networks**

-In hybrid or multiscale systems composed of multiple physical regimes --- such as biological networks --- the effective value of α must be calculated as a weighted average across subsystems rather than assuming a single universal value throughout the system.
+In hybrid or multiscale systems composed of multiple physical regimes -such as biological networks- the effective value of α must be calculated as a weighted average across subsystems rather than assuming a single universal value throughout the system.

 **Weighted Average Formalism**